Sitecore/jss/docs/data/routes/help/en.md

 ### Is JSS a framework?

 No. It's a set of capabilities and you can pick what makes sense for your particular use case.
 To provide a smooth developer experience, the sample apps can seem like a framework, but it's easy to remove the default opinions and customize it to your needs.

+### Can JSS be retro-fitted to an existing SPA?

+Yes.
+JSS packages are normal npm packages, so they can be added as dependencies to an existing SPA.
+It's ok if the project was not created from a JSS starter project, our starters are just thin wrappers around the default React/Vue/Angular starters that are used in the front-end world.
+Use our starters as a guide to determine what functionality needs to be added.

 ### Do you recommend using code-first approach?